AP Classes and Dual Credit

 Dual Credit classes are done through Oklahoma Wesleyan University.
-The dual credit courses offered at CCS are: AP Eng Lang and Comp , AP Eng Lit and Comp, AP Chemistry, AP Physics, and History of World Views.
-If a student is enrolled in any of these courses, they may opt in to taking the course for dual credit - high school credit as well as college credit at the same time.
-An additional fee - $225 is required to participate in the dual credit course.
-To receive the college credit, a student would need to successfully complete the course.
+The dual credit courses CCS offers are AP Eng Lang and Comp, AP Eng Lit and Comp, AP Chemistry, AP Physics, and History of World Views.
+If a student is enrolled in any of these courses, they may opt to take the course for dual credit - high school credit as well as college credit at the same time.
+An additional fee - of $225 is required to participate in the dual credit course.
+To receive college credit, a student must complete the course successfully.
 Dual credit tuition - $225 will be due in January.

 Dual Credit - 11th AP Eng Lang and Comp will be Freshman Composition 1, 12th AP Eng Lit and Comp will be Freshman Composition 2, History of World Views will be a humanities course or history course depending on the university they attend; AP Physics will be General Physics 1, and AP Chemistry will be General Chemistry 1.

 AP vs Dual Credit -.
 AP and Dual both are the same class, but to receive college credit a student will need to either take the AP exam at the end of the year, or be enrolled at OKWU for the dual credit class.
 College credit will be given for the dual credit class once the course has been completed.
 A student will either take the AP exam and possibly earn college credit depending on the test score or enroll in the dual credit class, successfully complete the class and receive college credit.